Upcoming Courses in Philosophy

 This course introduces feminist philosophy as a gender-conscious approach to some of the problems of philosophy (e.g.: What is real?
 What is a self?
 What can we know?
 How should we live?
 What would constitute a just social order?) as well as a philosophical approach to some of the problems of feminist theory (e.g.: What is/are gender(s)?
 What is sexism, and how does it intersect with racism and other forms of oppression?
 What are the social and political goals of feminism, and how should they be pursued?)
 Students will gain exposure to feminist critiques of the traditional, Western canon of philosophy and will become familiar with the contributions of several important feminist thinkers, as well as the debates between them.
 Prerequisite: One course either in Philosophy or in Women’s, Gender, & Sexuality Studies, or instructor permission.

 This class is the capstone course for majors in philosophy.
-It covers a broad range of advanced topics in philosophy; typically three or four topics are covered during the semester.
-Topics may be treated historically or systematically.
-The students are responsible for presentations and discussions of the material.
-Several papers will be assigned.
-May not be taken pass/fail.
+It covers a broad range of advanced topics in philosophy.
+Typically three or four topics will be covered, and they may be treated historically or systematically.
+Students will be responsible for presentations and discussions or the material.
+Several papers will be assigned, and each student selects one which will be the subject of a formal presentation.
+May not be taken pass-fail.
 Open only to seniors.

 PHIL 491A: Senior Thesis